(coed, grades 5-9) Grade levels are defined as entering grades in Fall 2018.

 Campers learn about E-textiles, circuitry, and fiber optics through a series of hands on activities.
 At the end of the week, campers create their very own E-textile project to display in a camp showcase.Week 7: Underwater ROVs - Part 1 (Grades 5-9)

-Campers spend week one of this two week module learning how underwater ROVs work, and the engineering design process; campers work in teams to build and test their very first basic underwater ROV.Week 8: Underwater ROVs - Part 2 (Grades 5-9) (Must also register for Part 1)
+Campers spend this week learning how underwater ROVs work, and the engineering design process; campers work in teams to build and test their very first basic underwater ROV.Week 8: Underwater ROVs - Part 2 (Grades 5-9) (Must also register for Part 1)

-Reflecting on skills and lessons learned during week one, campers return in week two to use their new understanding to design, and build new underwater ROVs from their very own custom specifications.
+Reflecting on skills and lessons learned during Week 7, campers return to use their new understanding to design, and build new underwater ROVs from their very own custom specifications.

 Campers swim twice a week at Cranbrook's Williams Natatorium